-Differences in the quality of the shaker, pourer, and other tools can make creating the perfect cocktail more enjoyable.
+Differences in the quality of the shaker, pourer, and other tools can make creating the perfect cocktail a more enjoyable experience.
 For this metric, we looked at the overall construction and durability of all pieces in each set.
-We dropped them, weighed and measured pieces, washed them with ScotchBrite pads, and put them through the dishwasher, even when it said not to.
+We dropped them, weighed and measured pieces, washed them with ScotchBrite pads, and even when it said not to, we put them through the dishwasher.
 We closely examined the springs on Hawthorne strainers and evaluated its fit with the tin.
 A poor-fitting Hawthorne strainer can cause the liquid to pour out the sides and onto the counter.
 We also tested the pouring spouts on various bottles to see how tightly they fit the bottle and if they leak.

 Two things can affect the weight of a cocktail shaker; if the base is weighted and the thickness of the shaker wall.
 These two elements also affect the rigidity of the shaker and can make it easier to grip.
 We found shakers with walls under .60mm to have some flex to them, however, not all styles tested were available with a thicker wall, such as the Parisian shakers.
-Despite our trying, none of the products we tested failed, which is impressive.
+As hard as we tried, none of the products we tested failed, which is impressive.

 The Cresimo Cocktail Shaker Set with a 24-ounce tin made of .62mm thick 18/8 stainless steel performed very well in this metric.
-This shaker was the heaviest of the Cobbler shakers tested, weighing 8.5ounces and has a nice rigidity to it and only flexes subtly in hand.
+This shaker was the heaviest of the Cobbler shakers tested, weighing 8.5 ounces.
+It has a nice rigidity to it and only flexes subtly in hand.
 The set includes a sturdy European spoon and classic double jigger, which are on the lighter side.
-Unlike, some shakers that can bind after shaking, the lid easily comes off and the stainless steel is scratch resistant.
+Unlike some shakers that can bind after shaking, the lid easily comes off, and the stainless steel is scratch resistant.

 The overall quality of Jillmo 11-Piece Bar Tool Set also did well in this metric.
 Made of 304 stainless steel, which is less corrosive than 430 stainless steel, the included pieces are sturdy, especially the Hawthorne strainer.
-The 20-ounce shaker is lightweight at 7.4 ounces and its walls are only .52mm, meaning it does flex in hand fairly easily, but did not impact the shaker's performance during testing.
-The Hawthorne strainer's tightly coiled spring fits into the tin very well and the pouring spouts fit snugly into bottle openings, giving us confidence when pouring both liquor into the tin and cocktails into glasses.
+The 20-ounce shaker is lightweight at 7.4 ounces, and its walls are only .52mm, meaning it does flex in hand fairly easily, but the shaker's performance was not impacted when testing.
+The Hawthorne strainer's tightly coiled spring fits into the tin very well, and the pouring spouts fit snugly into bottle openings, giving us confidence when pouring both liquor into the tin and cocktails into glasses.

-The ALOONO 11-Piece Cocktail Shaker Set performs very well in this metric with one exception, it's black coated 304 stainless steel set is not dishwasher safe and will discolor.
+The ALOONO 11-Piece Cocktail Shaker Set performs very well in this metric with one exception: its black coated 304 stainless steel set is not dishwasher safe and will discolor.
 This aside, the set features a 16.48oz, 304 stainless steel weighted Boston shaker with a .86mm thick wall.
-This weighted base and wall thickness adds rigidity to the shaker and forms a snug seal when closed.
-The Hawthorne strainer included has the best fit with the tin of all products tested and is our tester's favorite strainer of the bunch.
+This weighted base and wall thickness add rigidity to the shaker and, when closed, forms a snug seal.
+Of all the products we tested, the Hawthorne strainer included has the best fit with the tin and is our tester's favorite strainer of the bunch.

-The FineDine Premium Cocktail Shaker Set and Modern Mixology Kit With Stand both were lackluster in their quality.
-As other reviews have pointed out, the FineDine set has sharp edges on the spoon and the stainless steel scratches quite easily.
-The spring coils on the Hawthorne strainer are loosely spaced resulting in a poor fit with the tin.
-The Modern Mixology Kit with Stand has a very short, flexible spoon, and the lightest weight and smallest Cobbler shaker tested, measuring just 18-ounces.
+The FineDine Premium Cocktail Shaker Set and Modern Mixology Kit With Stand were both lackluster in their quality.
+The FineDine set has sharp edges on the spoon, and the stainless steel is easy to scratch.
+The spring coils on the Hawthorne strainer are loosely spaced, resulting in a poor fit with the tin.
+The Modern Mixology Kit with Stand has a very short, flexible spoon and the lightest weight and smallest Cobbler shaker tested, measuring just 18-ounces.
 In comparison to similarly priced kits, neither was of the same quality.

 Ease of Use